guyleonard/gene_prediction_pipeline/README.md

 Your username is in the repeatmasker.yaml taskbook.

+### rmblast
-NB - rmblast won't currently download with Ansible 2.1.1.0 as there's something up with ftp downloads, so you will have to manually download it yourself and place it in the .source dir.!?
+rmblast won't currently download with Ansible 2.1.1.0 as there's something up with ftp downloads, so you will have to manually download it yourself and place it in the .source dir.!?

+### genemark
+Another case of outdated software download models.
+You have to fill in a web form, agree to a non-standard licence and then get given a temporary download location. $&\*!
+This bad, bad practice has got to stop.
+It is not 1996 anymore.
+Crikey.

 ## Other Dependencies
 1. [pigz](http://zlib.net/pigz/) - Parallel GZIP